kaustavha/luvit-docs/doc/api/tls.markdown

   instead of the client preferences.
 For further details see `tls` module documentation.

-If no 'ca' details are given, then Node.js will use the default publicly trusted list of CAs as given in
+If no 'ca' details are given, then luvit will use the default publicly trusted list of CAs as given in
 <http://mxr.mozilla.org/mozilla/source/security/nss/lib/ckfw/builtins/certdata.txt>.